DocentEDU/jekyll-website/_posts/2016-10-14-new-feature-submit-grades-to-google-classroom.md

 <img class="screen-img" src="https://docentedu.com/images/submit-grades-to-classroom-2.png" />

-Note: those scores are for the entire docent and they are out of 100
+Note: those scores are percentages for the entire docent.

-Student will also be able to see their grades without you having to take any other action in Google Classroom.
+Students will also be able to see their grades without you having to take any other action in Google Classroom.
 Here's what that looks like:

 <img class="screen-img" src="https://docentedu.com/images/submit-grades-to-classroom-3.png" />

+Nice!

+If you have any questions or feedback about this update, send them to us via [email](mailto:support@docentedu.com), [Facebook](https://www.facebook.com/docentedu), or [Twitter](https://twitter.com/docentedu).